Teradata/developer-resources/docs/FAQ.md

 **What CSPs does AI Unlimited support?**
 Currently, AWS and Azure.

+**What kind of data needs to be in my data lake?** Object (too obvious?)

 **As a general AI Unlimited user, what can I do?**
 Answer.

-**As a [workspace service] administrator, what can I do?**
+**As the administrator user, what can I do?**
 Answer.

 **As a developer, what can I do?**
 Answer.

+**What's my API key for?**
+It enables your notebook to connect to the project's engine.
+(Accurate?)
+There is always only one API key per authenticated user.
+It doesn't change or expire. (not yet anyway)

+**What is a project owner?**
+If you create a project, you are its owner.
+If you add collaborators, they are not the project's owners.

+**As a project owner, can I add other users to my project?** Answer.

 **How can I access another user's project?**
-Ask them to add you as a collaborator?
+(Ask them to add you as a collaborator?
+Artur will write up this capability and the current real reason for it.)

+**What happens when I suspend a project?**
+Answer.

+**And when I resume it?**
+Answer.

-**After the initial setup, can I change the settings in the [workspace service UI name]?**
+**After the initial setup, can I change the settings?**
-Yes. [any of them?]
+Yes. (any of them?)

-**Can I add other administrators?**
+**Can I add other administrator users?**
-With the current release, you can have only one administrator.
+In this release, you can have only one administrator.

+**What integrations and automation are possible?** Dunno.